noellekimiko/alloy-ui-exercises/01-basics/README.md

 </script>
 ```

 * Finally, we are ready to run the example.
 Instead of just opening it with a browser like the other exercises, we need to access it via our XAMPP server.
-Go to http://localhost/alloy-ui-exercises/06-ajax.html in your browser (assuming your file for this exercise is titled 06-ajax.html), and you should see the header that was set in `06-ajax.html` but with the inner text from `contents.html`.
+Go to `http://localhost/alloy-ui-exercises/06-ajax.html` in your browser (assuming your file for this exercise is titled `06-ajax.html`), and you should see the header that was set in `06-ajax.html` but with the inner text from `contents.html`.

 * Be sure to stop your XAMPP server when you are finished.

 **Completed example: [06-ajax.html](https://github.com/eduardolundgren/alloy-ui-exercises/blob/master/01-basics/06-ajax.html)**
-> Note: This example uses relative paths, and will not run correctly if you just open the file with a web browser
+> Note: The completed example uses relative paths, and will not run correctly if you just open the file with a web browser

-## Node
+## 7. Node

 * In this exercise, we use the `node` module to create a new HTML object instead of just manipulating existing ones.